escherize/prelude-dotemacs/README.md

     git clone https://github.com/escherize/prelude-dotemacs.git ~/.emacs.d/personal

-Here is what modules.el looks like:
+Here is what prelude-modules.el looks like:

     ;;; Uncomment the modules you'd like to use and restart Prelude afterwards